WIYOTL/Treeporter-main/README_EN.md

 <img width="192" height="192" alt="icon-192" src="https://github.com/user-attachments/assets/ea745944-d66c-4704-87ea-ded9fbe4d2a0" />
-# Treeporter — zone de transfert depuis n'importe quel appareil → GitHub (V2.0.0)
+# Treeporter — transfer zone from any device → GitHub (V2.0.0)

 Mobile-first PWA: add files/folders from the iPhone's **Files** app (preserving the directory structure) and push them to a GitHub repository in **a single atomic commit** via the Git Data API.